 The ideal board involvement in nonprofit strategic planning

-There are more generative ways to involve your board in strategic planning that focus them on assisting the organization with important, big picture thinking while also creating buy-in for the future direction of your nonprofit.
+There are more generative ways to involve your board in strategic planning that focus them on high-level, big picture thinking while also creating buy-in for the future direction of your nonprofit.

-The first approach I like to recommend centers around the development of a special board strategic planning committee.
+The first approach we like to recommend centers around the development of a special board strategic planning committee, which tends to be a good option for organizations with large boards.
 This committee is made up of a smaller group of board representatives.
 While they are still not involved in the entire planning process, they can play a role in important planning conversations regarding your nonprofit’s vision, mission and strategic priorities, providing ideas, input and feedback before these important elements are shared with the full board.
-By operating this way, you’re managing the feedback stream, positioning these members of your board as your strategic plan champions, and ultimately creating more board buy-in.
+By operating this way, you’re managing the feedback stream, positioning these members of your board as your strategic plan champions, and ultimately fostering more board buy-in.

 Board and stakeholder involvement in strategic planning is complex.
 However, bringing in the right perspectives at the right times is critical, not only to develop your strategy, but also for creating alignment about your organization’s future.